outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - convert: change a component into another (useful for identifying alternate paths)
     - deconstruct: change an object into its components (useful for identifying origins & common components)
     - distort: apply a distortion function to acquire a difference object (a value difference, an extreme, a magnification, a limit, etc)
+    - map change types to dimensions
+    - identifying dimensions where change types change (an aggregate, interface, or deciding dimension where change type is uncertain but not random), with embedded parameters & bases for framing changes of a certain type

   - attributes:
     - uniqueness (is the change composable with core distortion functions or is it formed with different functions than other changes, implying its origin is external to the system)